13Legend31/Excellent-Video-Game-Tbh/README.md

+# Rhythm Track

-# Rhythm Game Built On Unreal 4
+Built on Unreal 4

 # How To Install
 1. Extract Files
-2. Run ExcellentInstallerTbh.sh
+2. Run InstallScript.sh
-3. Run ExcellentGame.exe
+3. Run RhythmTrack.exe and play game
-4. Play Game

 # Installer only works if bash installed.
 To manually install: